 - Steven Beckwith - UC Office of the President

 - Larry Coleman - UC Office of the President & UC Davis

 - Robert Tjian - UC Berkeley

-The University of California (through its Berkeley, Santa Barbara, and Los Angeles campuses and Office of the President) contributes to the Station's operating budget.
+The University of California (through its Berkeley, Santa Barbara, San Diego, and Los Angeles campuses and Office of the President) have contributed to the Station's operating budget.
 The majority of the operating budget comes from user fees, endowment income, and grants.